cloud-borne/tech-learning-hub/content/cheatsheets/aws/cloudformation.md

 ```
 {{% /callout %}}

-Following are a 🧠 list of most used functions:
+Following are a 📃 of most used functions:

 ###### !Ref